Afghan conflict: Leadership of Mohammad Najibullah

+Soviet withdrawal from Afghanistan

 Throughout the Soviet withdrawal from Afghanistan, troop convoys came under attack by Afghan rebel fighters.
 In all, 523 Soviet soldiers were killed during the withdrawal.
 The total withdrawal of all Soviet troops from Afghanistan was completed in February 1989.
 The last Soviet soldier to leave was Lieutenant General Boris Gromov, leader of the Soviet military operations in Afghanistan at the time of the Soviet invasion.
 In total, 14,453 Soviet soldiers died during the Soviet–Afghan War.
 Though the Soviet forces did withdraw, the mujahideen refused to abide by the accords since they were not party to the negotiations.
 Furthermore, the United States reneged on its agreement and continued funding the insurgent groups even after the Soviet withdrawal.
 Najibullah's government further complained to the UN that Pakistan had also continued supplying, training and arming the rebel forces fighting against his government.

 The Soviet war had a damaging impact on Afghanistan.
-The deaths of up to 2 million Afghans in the war has been described as "genocide" by a number of sources.
+The death of up to 2 million Afghans in the war has been described as a "genocide" by a number of sources.
 Five to ten million Afghans fled to Pakistan and Iran, amounting to 1/3 of the prewar population of the country, and another 2 million were displaced within the country.
 Pakistan's North-West Frontier Province functioned as an organisational and networking base for the anti-Soviet Afghan resistance, with the province's influential Deobandi ulama playing a major supporting role in promoting the jihad.

-Final years

-Initial stabilisation
+Fall of the PDPA

 After the Soviet withdrawal, the Republic of Afghanistan under Najibullah continued to face resistance from the various mujahideen forces and instituted a state of emergency as he prepared to fend off the armed opposition on his own.
 Nevertheless, Najibullah received funding and arms from the Soviet Union until 1991 when the Soviet Union collapsed.
 For several years the Afghan army had actually increased their effectiveness past levels ever achieved during the Soviet military presence.
 The Afghan army was able to prove itself in combat during the Battle of Jalalabad in 1989, where it defeated a major assault on the city by mujahideen forces with U.S. and Pakistani backing, inflicting on them greater than 3,000 losses.
 Moreover, it was actually able to go on the offensive, forestalling several more attacks and preventing the governmental collapse that both American and Pakistani policymakers expected.
 This greatly increased army morale and demoralized the rebel groups, who had hoped for a quick post-withdrawal victory.